gpufit/Gpufit/docs/bindings.rst

 fit
 ...

-The signature of the fit method (equivalent to calling the C interface function *gpufit*) is
+The signature of the fit method (equivalent to calling the C interface function :code:`gpufit()`) is

 .. code-block:: python